![]() |

 The whole area between Allentsteig, Kamp, Stift Zwettl and Neupölla, consisting of the market town Döllersheim and 50 further villages with a total of about 7,000 inhabitants, was evacuated and used for a military training (originally named for Döllersheim) area from 1938 on by the German Wehrmacht.
 From 1945 until 1955 it was used by the Soviet Army.
 Since 1957 it is in use by the Austrian army, the training area was reduced in size to 157 km² and renamed for Allentsteig.

-The church of Sankt Ulrich [near left, no. 4114: background centre] is the Catholic parish church
+church of Sankt Ulrich [near left, no. 4801, and right, no. 4114: background centre] is the Catholic parish church

 of Allentsteig.
 The parish was first mentioned in 1132 when the parish was separated from that of Altpölla.
 The church is dedicated to Saint